aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `skuTier`

-The sku tier for the App Service plan
+The sku tier for the App Service plan.

 - Required: No
 - Type: string